Project kickoff meeting: 10-step guide for success

 Executive sponsor project kickoff meeting

-If your project or program has executive sponsors, you’ll likely want to host a higher-level kickoff meeting to get all executive leaders on the same page.
-In this type of kickoff meeting, plan to focus heavily on the project’s purpose and goals, as well as how the project will impact company objectives.
+If your project or program has executive sponsors, you'll likely want to host a higher-level kickoff meeting to get all executive leaders on the same page.
+Focus heavily on the project's purpose and goals, and on how it will affect company objectives.

-During this kickoff meeting, you shouldn’t spend too much time on individual milestones or details about the project.
-You’ll likely still want to hold an internal project kickoff meeting for your project team.
+During this kickoff meeting, you shouldn't spend too much time on individual milestones or details.
+You'll likely still want to hold an internal project kickoff meeting for your project team.

 Example projects: